reduxjs/redux/README.md

 - You need a single source of truth for your state
 - You find that keeping all your state in a top-level component is no longer sufficient

-Yes, these guidelines are subjective and vague, but this is for good reason.
+Yes, these guidelines are subjective and vague, but this is for a good reason.
 The point at which you should integrate Redux into your application is different for every user and different for every application.

-> **For more thoughts on how Redux is meant to be used, see:**<br>
+> **For more thoughts on how Redux is meant to be used, please see:**<br>
 >
 > - **[You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)**<br>
 > - **[The Tao of Redux, Part 1 - Implementation and Intent](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/)**<br>